TheDrCrow/EBR_Backup/paed_neuro/neuro_paed_brain_tumours.md

     - Have mutations in *p53* tumour suppressor gene.
     - Lots of sarcomas but 10% MB.

-### Atypical Teratoid Rhabdoid Tumour.

-### Diffuse Intrinsic Pontine Glioma.
+### Diffuse Midline Glioma, H3 K27-altered.

-Prognosis is related to position.
+Prognosis is related to site.
     - Midbrain = 80% at 5ys.
     - Pontine = 20% at 5 yrs
 and to Extension